-An in-depth study of the commercial lending business.
-Borrowing requirements and financial structure for debt financing needs of business.
+BA298 I in the Spring 2011 Semester introduces undergraduate students to a study of the commercial lending business.
+Borrowing requirements and financial structure for debt financing needs of business are emphasized.
 Topics include: loan interviewing and credit investigation, financial analysis, loan structuring and negotiation, loan documentation and closing, problem loans and follow-up.
-(3 units)